A Balinese fire ceremony at dusk during a Grief Trip

 Maldives Grief Trip, 2026

-★ Google Google review
+★ Google A five-star Google review of Grief Trips

-100% - if you feel called to do this trip, you absolutely need to do it!
+100%, if you feel called to do this trip, you absolutely need to do it!
 She was there for me every step of the way.

 Remee